Bill Cosby release sparks worries it will set back #MeToo progress

-LOS ANGELES, July 1 (Reuters) - Bill Cosby's surprise release from prison stirred concern among women's advocates that it will erode recent gains in Hollywood and beyond to hold men accountable for harassment and abuse.
+LOS ANGELES (Reuters) - Bill Cosby’s surprise release from prison stirred concern among women’s advocates that it will erode recent gains in Hollywood and beyond to hold men accountable for harassment and abuse.

 “When the system disregards dozens of accusers in a situation like this - because of a technical loophole, not because of the proof that led to sentencing - it creates the perception that it’s ‘not worth it’ for victims to come forward,” said a statement from Women in Film, a nonprofit group that advocates for equal opportunity in entertainment.